Everything You Need to Know About a Pinky Toe Bunion

 Early Signs:

-• Slight Bumpy Protrusion: You might feel a small bump forming on the outer side of your pinky toe joint at the base.
-It may not be visually prominent yet.
+1. Slight Bumpy Protrusion: You can feel a small bump start to show on the outside of your pinky toe joint, near the base.
+It might not look clear yet.

-• Occasional Tenderness: You might experience occasional tenderness when you press on the area or when your shoes rub against it.
+3. Occasional Tenderness: The area can feel a little tender at times.
+You might feel this when you press on it or your shoes rub against your pinky toe.

 Why Early Signs Matter: